How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 One of the best things you can do to keep kids busy during the summer is build a loose daily rhythm — not a rigid schedule, but a predictable flow that gives the day shape.
 Something like: morning outdoor time, quiet reading or creative activity after lunch, active play in the late afternoon, and screen time in the evening as a wind-down.
 When kids know roughly what’s coming next, they’re less likely to wander in bored every twenty minutes asking what to do.

 I hope this list gives you some ideas to make this summer feel a little more manageable and a lot more fun.
+If you’re planning a trip this summer, check out the complete vacation packing list — or if you’re heading to the beach, the ultimate beach packing list for a stress-free day has everything you need.
 If you found something helpful, save this post to your summer planning board on Pinterest so you can come back to it all season long!

 📌 Save this post to Pinterest so you can find it later!